arnaud4d/documentation/docs/API/4DNetkit.md

 If the 4D.OAuth2Provider object has the "signedIn" property, the command opens a web browser to request authorization.

+# Tutorial

+## Objectives

-## Tutorial: Sending an email using Microsoft Graph
+Send an email from 4D by calling the Microsoft Graph API

-This tutorial walks you through the process of sending an email using Microsoft Graph.

-### Prerequisites
+## Prerequisites

+You have installed the 4D Netkit component.

-*   You have registered your app on the [Microsoft identity platform](https://docs.microsoft.com/en-us/graph/auth-register-app-v2) to get an application ID.
+You have registered an app with the [Microsoft Identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) and obtained your application ID.

 > Here, the term "application" does not refer to an application built in 4D.
-It refers to an entry point you create on the Azure portal, and which allows you to call Microsoft Graph.
+It refers to an entry point you create on the Azure portal.
+Once it's done, you can use the generated application ID to tell your 4D application to trust the Microsoft identity platform.

-*   You have an email address compatible with Microsoft Graph
+You have an email adress compatible with Microsoft Graph, such as "myadress@outlook.com" for example.

+## Overview

+[Microsoft's documentation on client credentials flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) is a great resource to understand the authorization workflow.

+## Establishing a connection to your Azure application

-Once you have your app ID, you can establish a connection to your Azure application and send an email using the SMTP transporter:
+Once you have your app ID, you can establish a connection to your Azure application.
+In this example, we get access [on behalf of a user](https://docs.microsoft.com/en-us/graph/auth-v2-user).

+1. Create a method and insert the following code:

 ```4d